top of page

 Section 8: Charter Review Committee

 A Charter Review Committee shall from time to time exist, with jurisdiction to examine the operation of the Charter and make recommendations thereto.
-Such Committee shall consist of the YDMA Parliamentarian as non-voting Chair, the members of the YDMA Executive Committee Subcommittee on Rules—or any successor thereto, the Chair of each Chartered Chapter, and eight appointees of the President, at least four of whom shall not hold any Board of Director’s seat.
+Such Committee shall consist of the YDMA Parliamentarian as non-voting Chair, the members of the YDMA Executive Committee Subcommittee on Rules—or any successor thereto, each regional director, and eight appointees of the President, at least four of whom shall not hold any Board of Director’s seat.
 Every 4 years, starting in 2026, 120 days before the Public Policy Convention, this Select Committee shall be convened.
 Such committee shall meet at least twice in public sessions at least 45 days before the convention to hear comment from YDMA members.
 At least 30 days before the YDMA Convention, the Committee shall issue any recommendations they think proper to the Board of Directors.

 Section 9: Other Committees; Ex-Officio Committee Membership